Beyond Zero-Allocation

 F --> G

-The deterministic memory management baseline of Fidelity serves multiple purposes that extend far beyond simply avoiding heap allocation.
-At its core, stack-only compilation demonstrates that sophisticated functional programming patterns can compile to efficient native code using only stack memory and static data structures.
-This capability breaks the mental model that associates F# with reflexive tethering to .NET, Mono or Fable’s JavaScript runtimes.
+The deterministic memory management baseline of our Fidelity framework serves purposes that extend beyond avoiding heap allocation.
+Stack-only compilation shows that functional programming patterns can compile to efficient native code using only stack memory and static data structures.
+This breaks the mental model that ties F#, the lineage Clef descends from, to .NET, Mono, or Fable’s JavaScript runtimes.

-However, the deeper purpose lies in establishing the compilation principles that make advanced memory management patterns possible.
-As we achieve deterministic memory control through Statically Resolved Type Parameters (SRTP) and compile-time analysis, we plan to build the infrastructure that will enable optimal code generation for a broad range of memory management strategies.
+The further purpose is establishing the compilation principles that make a wider set of memory management patterns possible.
+As we reach deterministic memory control through Statically Resolved Type Parameters (SRTP) and compile-time analysis, we plan to build the infrastructure that will generate efficient code across a range of memory management strategies.

 graph LR